Wildsong/docker-arcgis-enterprise/arcgis-server/README.md

 ## Versions

-This build process has been tested with 10.5 and 10.5.1
+This build process has been tested with 10.6.
+It worked with 10.5 and 10.5.1 but I have moved on.

 ## Build the Docker Image